RawabiKhalaf/Speech_emotion_detection_Project/proposal.md

 ![TLC logo](https://cdn.dribbble.com/users/69182/screenshots/4793955/feedback_reactions__by__amiri.gif)

 # Problem statement
-Recognizing emotions from speech to know ...
+Recognizing emotions from speech to know
+It could be beneficial for call centers giving health care support for elderly people and emergency call centers.
+The proposed recognition of call urgency and consequent call ranking and redistribution is based on emotion recognition in speech, giving greater priority to calls featuring emotions such as fear, anger and sadness, and less priority to calls featuring neutral speech and happiness.

 # Data Description
 There are four different datasets that will be used in this project, and they have been downloaded from Kaggle.